davidfrisch/UNIFR_API_EPUCK/docs/graphic_user_interface.rst

     :width: 400
     :alt: Picture of the main GUI e-puck

-The main e-puck GUI is capable to start a server hosting for the communication between the robots and/or start streaming the camera of an epuck.
+The main e-puck GUI is able to start a server host for the communication between robots and/or start streaming the camera of an e-puck.

-The window is split in to two parts:
+The window is split into two parts:

 1. The first part is for creating or joining the communication.

     Two scenarios are possible :

-    * If no hosting exists: you can create one by inserting the computer IP address in the input field.
+    * If no host exists: you can create one by inserting the computer IP address in the input field.

-    * If a host already exists: insert the IP address of the host to join and monitor the situation.
+    * If a host already exists: insert the IP address of the host to join.

 2. The second part is to stream the camera of an e-puck.

-    2.1 Insert the ip address of the robot to stream.
+    2.1 Insert the IP address of the robot to stream.

     2.2 Locate the folder where the pictures are saved from the robot.